newyork-city-skyline-night-new-york

 For the over-21 crowd looking for a chance to combine your interest in beer with your old geeky love of arcade games, Barcade is the place to go.
 This bar has a dual focus: "an endless rotation of American craft beer and an equally eclectic lineup of classic arcade games".
 A heavy 90's rock soundtrack adds to the atmosphere; you'll enjoy your old favorites like Asteroids, Frogger, and Donkey Kong at the old-school price of a quarter per game.
 Located at 148 West 24th Street in New York, New York, Barcade claims to be 'the original arcade bar.'

-The Paley Center for Media (Formerly The Museum of Television and Radio)
+The Paley Center for Media (formerly The Museum of Television and Radio)

-Image of Computer Hardware, Electronics, Hardware, Monitor, Screen, TV, Founded in 1975 as the Museum of Television and Radio, it's dedicated to examining the intersection where media and society meet.
+Founded in 1975 as the Museum of Television and Radio, it's dedicated to examining the intersection where media and society meet.
 Head into the Paley Center library and choose a program from one of the 150,000 in their collection, then watch or listen to the program at a console, either by yourself or with up to 4 people at a "family console."
 You can watch almost anything from your favorite no-longer-aired cartoons to historic American broadcasts.

 Great Women of New York: Walking Tour

-Go on a 2.5-hour walking tour of NYC and learn all about the notable women who have influenced New York City's history and helped shape the city today.
-You'll learn all about the female pioneers of New Yorks past to present, from the matriarchs of the Lenape Indians, the original Native Americans who inhabited the land that is now New York City to the the first woman to be injured in combat in the Revolutionary War, to social justice crusaders, 9/11 heroes, and more on this education-packed tour of NYC.
-Getting in: Great Women of New York Walking Tour tickets are an included attraction choice on the New York Explorer Pass.
+History nerds will love this 2.5-hour walking tour of NYC.
+Learn all about the notable women who have influenced New York City's history and helped shape the city today.
+You'll learn all about the female pioneers of New York past and present, from the matriarchs of the Lenape Indians, the original Native Americans who inhabited the land that is now New York City to the the first woman to be injured in combat in the Revolutionary War, to social justice crusaders, 9/11 heroes, and more on this education-packed tour of NYC.

-Hamilton Happy Hour Tour
+Hamilton Happy Hour tour

 Arguably a nerd of sorts himself, go on a tour of the New York City that Alexander Hamilton knew.
 You'll walk some of the streets in New York's oldest neighborhood, right in the footsteps of one of the most important (and controversial) founding fathers.
-This 2-hour walking tour is packed with history, but ends on a lighter note with a stop at Hamilton's favorite tavern to toast to Hamilton, freedom, and US-of-A. Getting in: Hamilton Happy Hour Tour tickets are an included attraction option on the New York Explorer Pass.
+This 2-hour walking tour is packed with history but ends on a lighter note with a stop at Hamilton's favorite tavern to toast to Hamilton, freedom, and US-of-A.

 VideoGamesNewYork (VGNY)

-Image of Shoe, Handbag, Book, Publication, Person, Adult, Female, Woman, Shop, VideoGamesNewYork (that's right, no spaces) is a paradise for video game fanatics of all ages.
+VideoGamesNewYork (that's right, no spaces) is a paradise for video game fanatics of all ages.
 In VGNY, you'll find everything from vintage games and consoles to contemporary independent equipment to games rarely found in the United States.
 But VGNY is more than just a store; their goal is to create a cultural venue that provides you with the history of video games while you explore how games become part of our life.
 And of course, the knowledgeable (read: even nerdier than you) staff is more than happy to guide you.

 Brooklyn Superhero Supply Co.
 (826 NYC)

-Image of Adult, Female, Person, Woman, Book, Publication, Indoors, Shop, Speaker, Everything you need to feel like an authentic superhero can be found in this unique shop in Brooklyn.
+Everything you need to feel like an authentic superhero can be found in this unique shop in Brooklyn.
 Fun fact: Brooklyn Superhero Supply Co. actually serves as a "front" for a non-profit tutoring and writing center for kids called 826 NYC.
 In fact, there's a whole chain of these centers fronted by whimsical stores all across the country and the profits made from the stores benefit the learning centers.
 At the Brooklyn Superhero Supply Co., browse through capes, strange disguises, gear for your secret lair, invisibility devices, and all the paraphernalia that is required of top-of-the-line superheroes.

 Sleep No More

 This macabre, 'choose-your-own-adventure' type theatrical experience tells the story of Shakespeare's Macbeth in a completely immersive and innovative way.
-Audience members wear masks and are encouraged to interact with the set - a five story mansion dimly lit and filled with props - by opening drawers, examining clues, and more as they make their way through the mansion at their own pace.
+Audience members wear masks and are encouraged to interact with the set - a five-story mansion dimly lit and filled with props - by opening drawers, examining clues, and more as they make their way through the mansion at their own pace.
 No two people have the same experience.

 Continue reading